sashinpivotal/dsa-java-review-doc/README.md

 - Create *gov.irs* package
 - Create *TaxPayer* interface under *gov.irs* package with the following methods
-  - double computeMonthlyTaxToPay(); // returns amount of tax to pay
+  - double computeMonthlyTaxToPay(); // returns amount of monthly tax to pay

 - Add the following constants to the interface - these are tax rates
   - public static final double HOURLY_TAX_RATE = 0.25;